snubwoody/wakunguma.com/src/articles/async.md

 In javascript everything is run on a single event loop so there's less need for thread safe state, since it can only be accessed once at a time.

+In rust there are also mutexes, however since rust works based on ownership almost every use of a mutex will be an `Arc`.

 ## Mixing sync and async